 Slaps it unevenly on all creation,

-Blanketing everything in white Continue reading “Driving in A Winter-Storm”
+Blanketing everything in white.
+Continue reading “Driving through a Winter Storm”

 “This world and all our powers in it are far more awful and beautiful than even we know until some accident reminds us.”